ABOUT CRC

 First ever SRT for a Greek bank

-Synthetic securitization of Piraeus Bank’s performing shipping loans named Structured Credit Investor’s Deal of the Year
+Synthetic securitization of a Greek bank's performing shipping loans named Structured Credit Investor’s Deal of the Year

 SRT for €8 bn portfolio referencing SMEs and Midcaps believed to be the largest-ever synthetic transaction in Italy